 Been left out of a will?

-There is a moral duty for deceased estates to adequately provide for family members.
+Queensland law recognises a legal duty for deceased estates to adequately provide for close family members – even if the will says otherwise.

 Get A Free Phone Consultation